open-policy-agent/opa/docs/book/rest-api.md

 - **404** - not found
 - **500** - server error

-If the `/data/system/main` document is undefined (e.g., because the administrator has not defined one) the server returns 404.
+If the default decision (defaulting to `/system/main`) is undefined, the server returns 404.

 ### Execute an Ad-hoc Query